 Including nearly ten years of clinical service of counseling adolescents, adults, seniors, and families, I am a Licensed Professional Counselor (LPC) and a Licensed Clinical Alcohol and Drug Counselor (LCADC) in the State of New Jersey.
 I am also a National Certified Counselor (NCC) and a Certified Clinical Mental Health Counselor (CCMHC) through the National Board of Certified Counselors (NBCC).
 I am a certified brainspotting practitioner that assists clients struggling with overt anxiety and trauma and I have a certification as a human-animal intervention specialist that enables me to incorporate animal-assisted therapy in treatment planning.
 With a broad spectrum of services and experience available, I like to conduct therapy in a way that can be easily modified or adapted week-to-week to address any given concerns that may arise.

-I help individuals and couples to gain better balance, manage stress, and improve their mental well-being.
-Oftentimes our experiences negatively influence the way we think, feel, and understand ourselves and the world.
-My approach is to assist clients in processing their experiences, outlooks and feelings that have been holding them back and to develop a more positive worldview.
-My goal is to help my clients heal and create better versions of themselves.
+Hi, I'm Daniela!
+I'm a bilingual (English/Spanish) speaking therapist and Licensed Professional Counselor in the State of New Jersey.
+I am here to support you on your journey to find healing and balance.
+I specialize in treating individuals and couples to gain better balance, manage stress, and improve their mental well-being.
+I believe that our experiences can negatively influence the way we think, feel, and understand ourselves and the world.
+My approach is to assist clients in processing their experiences, outlooks, and feelings that have been holding them back and to develop a more positive worldview.
+My goal is to help our clients heal and create better versions of themselves.

 Area of Expertise: